Outing: Motives

-Gabriel Rotello, once editor of OutWeek, explained outing as "equalizing", stating: "what we have called 'outing' is a primarily journalistic movement to treat homosexuality as equal to heterosexuality in the media...In 1990, many of us in the gay media announced that henceforth we would simply treat homosexuality and heterosexuality as equals.
-We were not going to wait for the perfect, utopian future to arrive before equalizing the two: We were going to do it now."
+Gabriel Rotello, once editor of OutWeek, explained outing as "equalizing", stating: "what we have called 'outing' is a primarily journalistic movement to treat homosexuality as equal to heterosexuality in the media".

-Alongside revealing the hypocrisy of those in what Branch termed the "closets of power", Signorile described OutWeek's aim as an awareness raiser of the presence of gay people and political issues.
+Signorile described OutWeek's aim as an awareness raiser of the presence of gay people and political issues.
 The goal would be that being gay and lesbian is not "so utterly grotesque that it should never be discussed."
 (Signorile, p.
+78) Signorile posits that outing is not the airing of private details.

-78) Richard Mohr noted, "some people have compared outing to McCarthyism...And vindictive outing is like McCarthyism: such outing feeds gays to the wolves, who thereby are made stronger....But the sort of outing I have advocated does not invoke, mobilize, or ritualistically confirm anti-gay values; rather it cuts against them, works to undo them...
-It's point is to avoid degrading oneself."
+Richard Mohr noted, "Some people have compared outing to McCarthyism..such outing feeds gays to the wolves, who thereby are made stronger....But the sort of outing I have advocated does not invoke, mobilize, or ritualistically confirm anti-gay values; rather it cuts against them."
 Thus Mohr argues that outing is "both permissible and an expected consequence of living morally."

-Signorile posits that outing is not the airing of private details.
-Signorile asked, "Sex is private.
-But by outing we do not discuss anyone's sex life.
-We only say they're gay...
-If anything, the goal behind outing is to show just how many gay people there are among the most visible people in our society so that when someone outs the milkman or the spinster, everyone will say, 'So what?'"

-In the context of Ali Fazeli Monfared’s murder, Tara Far, human rights investigator in Iran and Kuwait has described outing as "dangerous" within societies where the LGBT community is not protected by law, or families that do not accept the individual.
+In the context of Ali Fazeli Monfared's murder, Tara Far, a human rights investigator in Iran and Kuwait, has described outing as "dangerous" within societies where the LGBTQ community is not protected by law, or families that do not accept the individual.
 Shadi Amin described the military exemption card as a danger to Monfared in her petition to the Iranian government to remove the sexuality information.

-There is no widely agreed definition of "fair outing" nor even clear consensus in most organizations on when it can occur.
-Virtually all who take a position on outing have qualified the limits to which it is permissible for one to go — often quite idiosyncratically.
-With outing no one or outing everyone as the extremes, at least four intermediate positions have been described to justify outing:
+There is no widely agreed definition of "fair outing".
+Warren Johansson and William Percy describe least four intermediate positions have been described to justify outing: